Rei Meguro

 Mandelbrot Fractal Explorer

-This is am interactive Mandelbrot Fractal Explorer I wrote in C++ using SFML.
+An interactive Mandelbrot fractal explorer written in C++ using SFML.

-It uses threadpools to exploit the embarrassingly parallel nature of the problem, allowing 1080p renders and zooms of up to 10^-16.
+It uses thread pools to exploit the embarrassingly parallel nature of the computation,

 Sudoku Solver